jimsug/adventofcode/README.md

 ### Day 4

 More sensible part 2 would have included some error handling, but let's assume the input is well-formed...

+### Day 5

+I suppose we should check that each max/min range is equal after iterations, but this worked `/shrug`